puzzle pieces might just be on top of each other – look carefully!

 Foy Nissen was perhaps Mumbai’s most memorable chroniclers.
 He photographed people, festivals, places and monuments and his images of the city are invaluable to the preservation of Mumbai’s heritage.
 He wandered the streets of Fort detailing its combination of Neo-Gothic and Art Deco buildings.
 His meticulous work provided the base for Mumbai’s first heritage list which then helped develop legislation to preserve the city’s heritage precincts.

-On April 1, as we commemorate the birthday of Foy Nissen, here’s sharing a special jigsaw of the David Sassoon Library based on a photograph by him!
+Can you solve this special jigsaw of the David Sassoon Library based on a photograph by Foy Nissen ?

-In collaboration with the Jehangir Nicholson Art Foundation (JNAF), we bring you a look into the Library’s interiors through Nissen’s lens : can you spot those wicker chairs, vintage tiles, wooden louvred windows and the ornamental pillars?
+In collaboration with the Jehangir Nicholson Art Foundation (JNAF), we bring you a look into the Library’s interiors through Nissen’s lens : spot those wicker chairs, vintage tiles, wooden louvred windows and the ornamental pillars!

 # puzzle pieces might just be on top of each other – look carefully!